 The New York Stock Exchange (NYSE) is by far the largest stock exchange in the world.
 As of August 2019 total market capitalization was around $39.3 Trillion.

 The main building, 11 Wall Street, was officially recognized as a National Historic Landmark in 1978.
-This building opened for business 1903 and was designed by architects Trowbridge and Livingston and George B. Post.
+This building opened for business in 1903 and was designed by architects Trowbridge and Livingston and George B. Post.

 10. Marble Arch, London